 It is hard to control on how your photos may be used once you post them on the web.
 It is even significantly harder for people who are not technically perceptive.
 Clueless users may not be aware of the way they share information, and which can open their kids’ photographs to digital and cyber predators.
-Here are a few tips that you have to know before sharing your kids’ photographs on the web.
+Here are some more information tips that you have to know before sharing your kids’ photographs on the web.

 Posting pictures of kids on Facebook has turned into a routine practice for parents.
 Number of parents upload and transfer pictures that have been taken with the help of their mobile phones.
 What most of the parents do not realize is that the GPS (global positioning system) has been enabled on their cell phones.
 This enables any cyber-criminal to track and locate their exact location.